Outsourced Construction Accounting

 Expenses: Costs incurred to generate revenue.

-Unique Considerations for Construction Companies
+Unique Considerations for a Chart of Accounts for a Construction Company

 In the construction industry, the Chart of Accounts (COA) must be tailored to meet the unique requirements of the industry, like monitoring expenses by project, stage, and type.
 Unlike many other industries, construction requires a more granular approach to account management to capture the various elements of each project.
 This often involves using subaccounts and segmentation to reflect the different stages and types of work involved in construction projects.
 However, it is important to use subaccounts in moderation, if not avoid them entirely, to maintain clarity and simplicity in the COA.